guides you to the best local dishes & drinks in

 Most people who've travelled much in India agree that train is the way to go...it's cheap, relatively functional and a great way to interact with this amazing country even as you zip from one end to the other (ok...'zip' was a gross exaggeration, but you get my point...).
 What they don't mention is how much the grand spectacle that is Indian train life will heighten your expectations relative to train travel elsewhere...
 So many countries I have settled in for the ride, equipped only with a bottle of water and a packet of biscuits, waiting happily for the parade of food and drink vendors to pass through, providing welcome distraction and new food discoveries in equal measure, only to be bitterly disappointed...
 What do you mean, no-one's going to hop on then off the train just to sell me a delicious fried snack?!?

-I should note that this snack is not only available on trains, the last time I had it was from a street vendor outside a popular tourist site in Maharashtra.
-But trains is where I have encountered it the most times, and trains is without a doubt where it tastes the best.
+I should note that this snack is not only available on trains; the last time I had it was from a street vendor outside a popular tourist site in Maharashtra.
+But trains are where I have encountered it the most times, and trains are without a doubt where it tastes the best.

 ©2020 Eat Your World, LLC - All Rights Reserved